timothyhahn/YAJSM/README.md

 * The Settings and Statistics windows do not yet have any affects and are only laid out in a temporary fashion to show how it will look like.
 This will be retweaked and polished in future versions.
 * The Themes window will need to be rethought out as there are a lot of things that need to be changed every time.
 * Tutorial and Rules have not been done yet.
 Tutorial will probably be the last thing I work on, and it may be cut out.
 Rules is a very simple text area with scrolling and perhaps an index/search.
 I just need to write the copy for it.
+* Unicorns don't work yet and trying to play with them will cause an image missing error.

 NOTES
 -------------